nada-eraihane/ieee754-converter-gui/README.md

-# IEEE 754 Converter GUI 🖩
+# IEEE 754 Converter GUI Calculator 🖩

 A Java Swing application that converts between decimal and binary floating-point representations based on the IEEE 754 double-precision format.
-Built as part of a university Object-Oriented Programming course to demonstrate GUI development, binary logic, and real-time data processing.
+Built as part of a university Object-Oriented Programming coursework project to demonstrate GUI development, binary logic, and real-time data processing.

 ---